hametuha/never-let-me-go/readme.txt

 Contributors: Takahashi_Fumiki
 Tags: delete, account
-Requires at least: 3.8
+Requires at least: 4.4
-Tested up to: 4.1
+Tested up to: 4.7
-Stable tag: 0.9.0
+Stable tag: 1.0.0

-This plugin allow your user to quit your blog and delete his own account.
+If someone wants to leave your WordPress, let him go.

 == Description ==